paeber/latte-deck/README.md

 ## Architecture
 The project uses a composite HID device approach to combine multiple HID functionalities:
 - Power Device reports (battery status)
-- Gamepad reports (joystick input)
-- Mouse reports (cursor movement)
+- Mouse reports (cursor movement, clicks, scroll wheel)
 - Keyboard reports (key presses)

+The joystick input is converted to mouse movement and keyboard key presses for better Windows compatibility.
 This prevents HID descriptor conflicts that would occur with separate HID devices.

 ## Documentation
 See [docs/composite_hid_solution.md](docs/composite_hid_solution.md) for detailed technical information about the HID implementation.